marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 ---

-## Step 1: Define the Language Definition
+## Step 1: Define the Language Definition and Opt into Generic Analyzers

 Before creating tests, you must define the language's core properties by creating a `LanguageDefinition` class.
-This class tells the indexer which symbol and relationship types are supported for your language, preventing invalid data from being indexed.
+This class tells the indexer which symbol and relationship types are supported and, most importantly, allows you to **opt into powerful, pre-built generic analyzers**.

 -   **Location**: `src/code_index_mcp/indexing/languages.py`
 -   **Action**: Create a new class that inherits from `LanguageDefinition` and implement the abstract properties.

+### The Power of Generic Analyzers

+The indexing pipeline includes a suite of generic analyzers that can handle common language features out of the box.
+By opting into these, you can often get a significant portion of your language support working with minimal effort.

+**Your first step should always be to enable the relevant generic analyzers.**

 ### Example: `GoLanguageDefinition`